Documenting and releasing a model

 To login, you will need to retrieve your access token from the Access Tokens setting page

 You might get a message saying you cannot authenticate through git-credential as no helper is defined on your machine.
-TODO: What does this warning mean?
+This warning message should not stop you from being able to complete this episode, but it may mean that the token won’t be stored on your machine for future use.

 Here’s how you can adjust the code to incorporate both saving/loading locally and pushing the model to the Hugging Face Hub.